lovelysystems/lovely.esdb/lovely/esdb/document/README.rst

 Property values are handled in the PropertyValueManager which provides some mappings to manage the values.

-A document holfs the instance property _values which is an instance of a PropertyValueManager.
+A document holds the instance property _values which is an instance of a PropertyValueManager.
 Properties manage their values inside this manager and are allowed to access `_values` on the document.